codeselfstudy/codeselfstudy/README.md

 See the `docker-compose.*.yml` files for an overview of the services that are running.

-- Gatsby + markdown files for pages and blog posts
+-   Gatsby + markdown files for pages
 -   Express.js for the API ("MERN Stack")
 -   Redis for session storage in Express.js
 -   MongoDB for persistent storage
 -   Docker for easy development and deployment
 -   Web scraping tools in Elixir
 -   Coming soon: algorithm & data structure visualzation in Rust/WebAssembly.
 -   Coming soon: a Phoenix/Postgres server

 ### How It Works

 -   Nginx serves the app in development and production, proxying to the other servers behind it.
 It serves on port 80, but in development, you can visit it at port 4444.
 -   Gatsby serves the main pages (backed by a headless CMS)
 -   Express.js is running on port 5000, mounted at `/api`. (`/api` is not visible in the Express code, so that might be confusing if you don't know to expect it.
 See the nginx configuration files.)
 -   A Redis container will handle Express sessions (after users authenticate with [the forum](https://forum.codeselfstudy.com/)).
 -   A MongoDB container will store the coding puzzle and user data.
 (This is an experiment with "MERN stack".)

 ![General overview](https://wiki.codeselfstudy.com/images/servers.png)